skip to Main Content

 This hormone is responsible for many bodily functions.
 It supports the regulation of metabolism, insulin sensitivity, glucose metabolism, and even body weight.

-Estrogen is necessary for sexual development during puberty, breast changes during puberty and pregnancy, cholesterol metabolism, and bone metabolism.
-It also helps the lining of the uterus grow as needed during menstruation and the early stages of pregnancy.
+Estrogen is necessary for sexual development during puberty, pregnancy, cholesterol, and bone metabolism.
+It also helps the uterus lining grow as needed during menstruation and the early stages of pregnancy.

-All estrogen is produced within the ovaries.
-This means that the health of your ovaries is directly linked to estrogen production.
-During perimenopause, the ovaries make less estrogen than they used to.
-This decline is a natural part of life.
+All estrogen is produced within the ovaries, which means that the health of your ovaries is directly linked to estrogen production.
+During perimenopause, the ovaries make less estrogen than they used to, and this decline is a natural part of life.

 • Kidney disease